 ART IN GENERAL

 Art as such is the capacity to do something well.
 There are as much arts, then, as there are human skills:the art of speaking, the art of writing, the art of cooking, the art of clothing, the art of making artefacts, the art of making interiors and buildings, the art of dancing, the art of lovemaking, the art of healing, the art of lying and cheating, the art of stealing and exploiting, the art of murdering - and what have you.

 ART IN PARTICULAR: MIMESIS

 But we are not thinking of these arts when talking about 'art'.
 When talking about 'art', we think of painters like Van Eyck, da Vinci, Titian, Rubens; of sculptors like Polykleitos, Sluter, Michelangelo, Bernini and Rodin, or of graphic artists like Dürer, Rembrandt, Goya.
 But also of writers like Homer and Shakespeare, poets like Hölderlin and Baudelaire, and, finally of composers like Monteverdi, Bach, Mozart, Beethoven, Wagner, Mahler, Schönberg.

 It is immediately apparent, then, what all these artists have in common: they conjure up a new imaginary world.
 One can conceive of all kinds of names for such an activity.
-Ever since Plato and Aristotle,it has been customary to call it mimesis: the imitation of existing or non-existing worlds.
+Ever since Plato and Aristotle,it has been customary to call it mimesis: the imitation - the making of images - of existing or non-existing worlds.
 During the last centuries, the concept has been increasingly questioned, and it is meanwhile wholly corroded.
 And that is really very deplorable.
 That is why we have written and exhaustive text in which we demonstrate what imitation really means.
 There we distinguish uncompleted mimesis, which reflects the existing world, and completed mimesis, which makes non-exiting worlds visible; immediated mimesis (visual and aural arts) from mediated mimesis (literature); different kinds of faithfulness (suggestion and intersensory or intrasensory reduction of the original); instrumental and autonomous mimesis.
 We refer the reader who is nevertheless not prepared to stomach the idea of art as a faithful imitation of (mostly non-existing) worlds, to this text: 'Mimesis'.

 THE ART OF MAKING IMAGES